Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Robustness to Model Approximation

 \subsection{Optimality Equations}

-In this section, we present the basic assumptions that allow us to characterize solutions to stochastic optimal control problems by fixed point equations, and furthermore, allow us to restrict attention to deterministic stationary control policies $\gamma:\;\bx\to\bu$.
-We denote the set of continuous and bounded measurable functions mapping from $(\bx,\mathcal{F}_{\bx})$ to $(\bR,\mathcal{B}(\bR))$ by $C_{b}(\bx)$.
-For a function $c:\bx \times \bu \to \bR$, we define the supremum norm as $\|c\|_{\infty} = \sup_{x,u} |c(x,u)|$.
-This notation also extends to functions defined on other domains.
+In this subsection, we introduce assumptions under which stochastic optimal control problems admit fixed-point characterizations and optimal policies can be restricted to deterministic stationary controls.
+We denote by $C_b(\bx)$ the set of bounded continuous measurable functions from $(\bx,\mathcal{F}_{\bx})$ to $(\bR,\mathcal{B}(\bR))$.
+For a function $c:\bx\times\bu\to\bR$, define the supremum norm $\|c\|_{\infty}=\sup_{x\in\bx,\,u\in\bu}|c(x,u)|$.
+This notation extends analogously to functions defined on other domains.

-\begin{assumption} Unless otherwise noted, we assume that any MDP $(\bx,\bu,\ct,c)$ in this paper satisfies the following: